sensu-plugins/sensu-plugins-mailer/README.md

 }
 ```

-Then, in a check defination, you can specify a contact or an array of contacts which should be notified by e-mail:
+Then, in a check definition, you can specify a contact or an array of contacts which should be notified by e-mail:

 **example_check.json**
 ```